 All input lines can be individually connected by software to the interrupt system by programming the OR and DR registers accordingly.
-The interrupt trigger modes (falling edge, rising edge and low level) can be configured by software for each port as described in the Interrupt Chapter.
+The interrupt trigger modes (falling edge, rising edge and low level) can be configured by software for each port as described in the Interrupt section.

-8.2.2 Analog inputs
+7.2.2 Analog Inputs

-Some pins can be configured as analog inputs by programming the OR and DR registers accordingly, see Table 9.
+Some pins can be configured as analog inputs by programming the OR and DR registers accordingly, see Table 8.
 These analog inputs are connected to the on-chip 8-bit Analog to Digital Converter.

-Warning: ONLY ONE pin should be programmed as an analog input at any time, since by selecting more than one input simultaneously their pins will be effectively shorted.
+Caution: ONLY ONE pin should be programmed as an analog input at any time, since by selecting more than one input simultaneously their pins will be effectively shorted.

-8.2.3 Output modes
+7.2.3 Output Modes